GLab/glab.github.io/manuals/user/account.md

 On your account page, you can view your account settings, view statistics about your resource usage, edit your account information, reset your password, or completely remove your account.

 _Flags_ are a mix of permissions and settings.
-As a normal user, the only interesting thing for you is [TODO: Maybe finish this sentence?]
+As a normal user, the only interesting thing for you is the _NoMails_ flag with which you can disable e-mails, but this is highly unrecommended.